Ahmad Razif Abdul Rahman: Political career

 In 2008, he was elected to the Terengganu State Legislative Assembly for the seat of Seberang Takir, defeating a People's Justice Party (PKR) candidate.
 The State's incoming Chief Minister Ahmad Said appointed him to the State's Executive Council—akin to a cabinet—with responsibility for education, higher education, science, technology and human resources.

 Ahmad Razif retained his assembly seat at the 2013 election.
 However, the Barisan Nasional state government almost lost its majority in the assembly, clinging to power with a slim 17–15 majority.
 In response, the coalition's national leader, and the Prime Minister, Najib Razak, pressured Ahmad Said to resign within a year.
-In May 2013, Ahmad Said stood down and Ahmad Razif was appointed as his replacement.
+On 12 May 2013, Ahmad Said stood down and Ahmad Razif was appointed as his successor.
 He was sworn into office by Mizan Zainal Abidin, the Sultan of Terengganu, on 13 May.

 Ahmad Razif's first task as Chief Minister was to navigate a political crisis when Ahmad Said and two other UMNO assemblymen resigned from UMNO immediately after his appointment, potentially plunging his government into minority status.
-Ahmad Said stated that he was dissatisfied that he had not been allowed to remain as Chief Minister until after the wedding of his daughter in May 2013.
+Ahmad Said stated that he was dissatisfied that he had not been allowed to remain as Chief Minister until after the wedding of his daughter in May 2014.
 The three assemblymen returned to the party within days, after the intervention of Najib and other senior Barisan Nasional leaders.
 On 22 April 2016, his 'Datuk Seri' title had been revoked by the Sultan.
 On 9 December 2016, the Sultan has consented to restore 'Datuk Seri' title to him.
+He lost his Menteri Besar of Terengganu position after the defeat of Barisan Nasional in the 2018 Terengganu state election and became the opposition leader before resigning in March 2019.In 2023 Terengganu state election, he lost his Seberang Takir (state constituency) with the majority of 2797 votes after holding the seat for three terms.